arikmeyer/new-platform-architecture/Domains/Service/Service-Domain.md

 ## 1. Core Mandate & Philosophy

-The /service domain is the exclusive **API Gateway and Experience Layer** for all external interactions, serving both end-users (via web/mobile apps) and internal colleagues (via admin tools).
-Its primary purpose is to translate the intents of external actors into well-defined, secure requests to the core business process layer (/case).
+The /service domain is the exclusive **User Interaction Layer** for all user-facing communications, serving both end-users and internal colleagues (support agents).
+Its primary purpose is to handle all user communications: **inbound** (classifying user requests via email/chat/phone), **outbound** (responding to users with notifications and status updates), and providing a **self-service dashboard** (provider-agnostic view of contracts, usage, and savings).
+It translates user intents into well-defined, secure requests to the core business process layer (/case).

 This domain operates under a **"Secure Facade"** philosophy.
 Its capabilities are designed to be:

 1. **Intent-Focused:** The primary job is to understand the *goal* of an external request (e.g., "user wants to update address") not to execute the steps to achieve it.
 2. **Stateless and Thin:** This domain is a "thin" layer.
 It holds no business state of its own and contains minimal business logic.
 Its main functions are authentication, authorization, request validation, and delegation to the /case domain.
-3. **The Single Point of Entry:** All synchronous, external API calls from the Presentation Layer (Layer 5) **must** pass through this Service Layer (Layer 4).
+3. **The Single Point of Entry:** All user communications (email/chat/phone) and dashboard interactions **must** pass through this Service domain (Layer 1).
 There is no direct access from the outside world to the /case or /lifecycle domains.
 4. **Context-Agnostic (by design):** Unlike our previous models, this domain is now "dumber."
 It is no longer responsible for assembling a complex 360-degree view of the user.
 It simply passes the user/agent identifiers to the /case domain, which is the authoritative source of business context.

 ## 2. Architectural Structure & Implementation

-- **Implementation:** The capabilities in this domain are best implemented as Windmill **Scripts** exposed as **Webhooks**.
-This creates a standard, secure, and scalable API layer.
-A framework like Python's FastAPI is ideal for building the logic within these scripts to handle request validation and response formatting.
+- **Implementation:** The capabilities in this domain are best implemented as Windmill **Scripts** and **Flows**.
+For email/chat processing, use Flows with LLM chains.
+For dashboard endpoints, use Scripts exposed as **Webhooks** with request validation and response formatting.
 - **Structure:** /service/<actor>/<capability>.
 The structure is organized by the primary actor being served (end-users or internal colleagues).

 ## 3. The Strict Interaction Rule (The Boundary)

 Following our definitive "Hub and Spoke" architecture:

-- The /service domain **ONLY CALLS** the /case domain (Layer 3).
+- The /service domain **ONLY CALLS** the /case domain (Layer 2-3).
 - It is **STRICTLY FORBIDDEN** from calling /lifecycle, /provider, /optimisation, or any other "tool" domain directly.
 Its job is to initiate a business process, not to cherry-pick the tools for that process.
+- **Note**: While /service is conceptually a "Limb" (Tool Domain) at Layer 1 alongside /provider, /offer, /optimisation, and /growth, it has a special communication pattern—it calls /case instead of /lifecycle.
+This is because it serves as the external entry point into the system.

 ## 4. Detailed Capability Specifications